-Domestic payment and settlement systems functioned well, and the penetration rate of mobile payments rose

-The CBC Interbank Funds Transfer System (CIFS) functioned smoothly in 2020, settling funds worth a total of 25.5 times the GDP for the year.
-Affected by the pandemic, the overall consumption expenditure via various electronic payment tools deceased slightly by 0.37% year on year.
-However, the amount of mobile payment transactions has grown rapidly, and its penetration rate reached 67.5% in September 2020.
-With an aim to increase the penetration of mobile payments, the Bank urged the Financial Information Service Co., Ltd. (FISC) to set up an inter-institutional electronic payment institutions platform, which allowed interinstitutional interconnection between banks and non-bank payment institutions, and thus promoted the efficiency of the overall payment market.
+Domestic payment and settlement systems functioned well, and the penetration rate of mobile payments rose consumption expenditure via various electronic payment tools9 deceased slightly by 0.37% year on year.
+However, the amount of mobile payment transactions has grown rapidly, and its penetration rate10 reached 67.5% in September 2020.
+With an aim to increase the penetration of mobile payments, the Bank urged the Financial Information Service Co., Ltd. (FISC) to set up an inter-institutional electronic payment institutions platform, which allowed inter-institutional interconnection between banks and non-bank payment institutions, and thus promoted the efficiency of the overall payment market.